Can you spare a few minutes?

 Option 1 - Agreeing it yourselves

 - Try to stick to the point as much as you can.
-If you are meeting in person, having the main points written down on a piece of paper can be helpful and can give you something to focus on if you feel yourself starting to get upset or angry, or if your ex-partner strays from the point.
+If you are meeting in person, having the main points written down on a piece of paper can be helpful and can give you something to focus on if you feel yourself starting to get upset or angry, or if your ex strays from the point.

-- If you try to do it over email, do bear in mind that it is even easier to take offence when you can’t see expressions or hear tone of voice, so keeping yourself calm and sticking to the point is even more important.
+- If you try to negotiate via email, bear in mind that it is even easier to take offence when you can’t see expressions or hear tone of voice, so keeping yourself calm and sticking to the point is even more important.

 “My ex and I sorted out quite a lot of stuff over email.
 The best piece of advice I was given was to take two days before replying to any email.
 That gave me time to get really angry and calm down again before I said anything.”
 Colvin